ELEVATE-Project/observation-survey-projects-pwa/README.md

-The Elevate PWA is developed using the Ionic framework.
+The Elevate Projects PWA is developed using the Ionic framework.
 This document provides instructions on setting up the development environment and deploying the application.

 Contents
 ---------------------